 - If you slice it into bigger chunks and muddle it, you can easily pick them out if needed.

-- Add the stevia last or taste the drink before adding it.
-This way you can adjust the sweetness level to your own personal preference.
+- Add the stevia last, or taste the drink before adding it.
+This way, you can adjust the sweetness level to your own personal preference.
+You can also use maple syrup, honey, or sugar in place of stevia.

 - If you don’t love stevia, a tiny bit of honey or maple syrup tastes delicious too.